MrpasswordTz/raTrix/README.md

     getMACAddress              --> returns the mac address of the device exit                       --> exit the interpreter
 ```
-# Additional information in ngrok conf
+# <u> Additional information in ngrok conf </u>
 ```
 Usage:
   python3 raTrix.py --build --ngrok [module]
   module:
-    -p, --port              Attacker port number (optional by default its set to 8000) -o, --output            Name for the apk file (optional by default its set to "karma.apk") -icon, --icon           Visible icon after installing apk (by default set to hidden)
+    -p, --port              Attacker port number (optional by default its set to 8000) -o, --output            Name for the apk file (optional by default its set to "bongosec.apk") -icon, --icon           Visible icon after installing apk (by default set to hidden)
 ```